-The purpose of the Music for All (including Bands of America® and Orchestra America programs) Media Credential Policy is to increase the awareness of and interest in music education and Music for All, and to advocate for and publicize the activities and accomplishments of the students, teachers, and others involved in scholastic music education and arts education.
+The purpose of the Music for All’s Bands of America Media Pass Policy is to facilitate increased awareness of and interest in music education and Music for All, and to advocate for, and publicize, the activities and accomplishments of the students, teachers, and music programs performing in Bands of America Championships.

 WHO IS ELIGIBLE FOR A MUSIC FOR ALL EVENT MEDIA PASS?

-Music for All (Bands of America/Orchestra America) event passes “MFA Media Passes” are intended for representatives of official news media outlets only (i.e. newspapers, television, radio, periodical publications), with valid credentials from the news outlet they represent.
+Bands of America Championships Media Passes are intended for representatives of official news media outlets only (i.e. newspapers, television, radio, periodical publications), with valid credentials from the news outlet they represent.
 Independent photographers, “band photographers,” and photographers for hire by outside companies or organizations are not eligible for Bands of America Media Passes.

 STUDENT YEARBOOK OR SCHOOL NEWSPAPERS

 ELIGIBLE for Bands of America Media Pass with valid school media credentials.

 A student representative of a school's newspaper or yearbook may receive a media pass with valid school media credentials.

 NOT eligible for Bands of America Media passes.